-A Good Website Adds Credibility to Your Business
+1. A Good Website Adds Credibility to Your Business

 A website that is poorly designed, doesn’t function well, and operates only as an online billboard doesn’t do your business much good.
-Business decision makers search for information online and prefer getting company information through articles, blog posts, or websites instead of ads.
+Business decision-makers search for information online and prefer getting company information through articles, blog posts, or websites instead of ads.

-Plus, a well-designed website that offers a good user experience adds credibility to your business, especially for decision makers who are unfamiliar with your brand.
+Plus, a well-designed website that offers a good user experience adds credibility to your business, especially for decision-makers who are unfamiliar with your brand.
+This is something to consider when you are weighing a website builder vs template website vs custom website for your business.
 A good website is essentially online proof that your business exists and can become an ambassador for your brand.

-It’s an Owned Platform to Showcase Your Business
+2. It’s an Owned Platform to Showcase Your Business

 This allows you to show potential business customers what your business is all about and how you can help them in an open, welcoming manner that isn’t pushy.
-It’s a great option to capture the attention of decision makers who are at the beginning of the buying cycle and just doing research that you may not have been able to connect with otherwise.
+It’s a great option to capture the attention of decision-makers who are at the beginning of the buying cycle and just doing research that you may not have been able to connect with otherwise.

 Your website can also become a valuable content hub for potential customers.
 A blog attached to your website gives you the opportunity to use informational articles to add fresh content to your website, build authority and brand awareness for your business, and provide various new opportunities for your target audience to find and connect with you.

-Ecommerce Can Increase Revenue and Customer Retention
+4. Ecommerce Can Increase Revenue and Customer Retention

 Not all of the businesses you work with will purchase from you online and may choose to maintain their current purchasing process; however, if you don’t have an ecommerce option available, you’ll miss out on all of the contacts that would purchase directly from your website.